Media house of the year award: Revised rules and regulations

 - MISA Malawi NGC Members and Secretariat employees have no mandate to review or reverse the judges’ decision.

 - Sponsors of the award may be subject to change.
 However there is absolutely no connection between any sponsor and the judging process.
 The winners remain confidential from everyone, including sponsors, until the Gala Awards ceremony.

-- MISA Malawi and all sponsors of the Competition have the right to use names of nominated media house and information submitted, without compensation, in any media for the purposes of promotions, advertising, public relations, media training in journalism workshops and publicizing all matters related to the competition.
+- MISA Malawi and all sponsors of the competition have the right to use names of nominated media house and information submitted, without compensation, in any media for the purposes of promotions, advertising, public relations, media training in journalism workshops and publicising all matters related to the competition.